Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Finitely generated virtually solvable minimax groups

-Below we prove \(\Gamma\) is directly indecomposable, and we construct its \(\mathbb Q\)-algebraic hull \(\HH\).
+Observe that \(A\) is semisimple (i.e.\ diagonalizable over \(\mathbb C\)).
+We compute that Below we prove \(\Gamma\) is directly indecomposable, and we construct its \(\mathbb Q\)-algebraic hull \(\HH\).
 The resulting hull is Zariski connected but \(\mathbb Q\)-decomposable, and the computation illustrates the procedure in a concrete polycyclic example.
+First, we exhibit the failure of \CMP{} on automorphisms of \(\Gamma \times \Gamma\).